newretirement/fpe-api/inherited_ira.md

 }
 ```

-Support for inherited IRAs is currently limited:

-1. Future inherited IRAs not supported (i.e. `plan.account[*].decedent.deathDate` cannot be after `plan.currentDate`); otherwise, FPE returns `HTTP 400`.
-1. Unlike standard (i.e. non-inherited) RMDs, FPE does not attempt to implicitly satisfy the annual RMD obligation via [optimal withdrawal](optimal_withdraw.md) expenses throughout the year.

 ## RMD Calculation

 ### Preamble

-RMDs on an inherited IRA:
+RMDs on an inherited IRA...

 1. start in the year following the decedent’s death.
-For example, if `decedent.deathDate = 2021-03`, then the first RMD would be due in `2022-12`.
+    - For example, if `decedent.deathDate` is `2021-03`, then the first RMD would be due in `2022-12`.
-1. must be withdrawn no later than December.
+1. must be withdrawn no later than December each year.
-1. are calculated <u>**per account**</u> (vs. across all RMD-eligible accounts for a given account owner).
+1. are calculated <u>**per account**</u> (vs. across all RMD-eligible accounts for a given account [owner](datatypes.md#account)).

 The [SECURE Act](https://www.investopedia.com/secure-act-4688468) was a 2019/2020 law designed to help more Americans save for retirement.
 For the purpose of this RMD calculation: